BatelHaiylo/BatelHaiylo/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+(Use dark theme to find my socials ;)

+LinkedInBatel Haiylo | BehanceBatel Haiylo

+Top free fonts for headings!
+Buttons — Rounded Corners or Sharp?

+Languages and Tools:
+HTML5CSS3PythonCC++gitGitHub

+Softwares:
+Visual Studio Code

+XDIllustratorPhotoshopPhotoshop